Currency Market Update - Week ending 2026-02-08

 Positioning in the Market

-- Fast squeeze lower in USD possible if US inflation softens materially.
+- Fast squeeze higher in EUR and JPY possible if yields drop on soft US data.

 Commodities & China/Middle-East Linkages